nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 int user_comp_name(Sdr sdr, Address eltData, void *dataBuffer);
 ```

-When provided, this function is automatically called by the sdrlist function being invoked; when the function is called it is passed the content of a list element (eltData, nominally the Address of an item in the SDR's heap space) and an argument, dataBuffer, which is nominally the address in local memory of some other item in the same format.
-The user-supplied function normally compares some key values of the two data items and returns 0 if they are equal, an integer less than 0 if eltData's key value is less than that of dataBuffer, and an integer greater than 0 if eltData's key value is greater than that of dataBuffer.
+When provided, this function is automatically called by the sdrlist function being invoked; when the function is called, it is passed the content of a list element (eltData, nominally the Address of an item in the SDR's heap space) and an argument, dataBuffer, which is nominally the address in the local memory of some other item in the same format.
+The user-supplied function normally compares some key values of the two data items.
+It returns 0 if they are equal, an integer less than 0 if eltData's key value is less than that of dataBuffer, and an integer greater than 0 if eltData's key value is greater than that of dataBuffer.
 These return values will produce a list in ascending order.
 If the user desires the list to be in descending order, the function must reverse the signs of these return values.

 When deleting an element or destroying a list, the user may optionally provide a delete function of the form: